KyleKing/Customizable-Bootstrap-Stylus/README.md

 #*Meteor Compatibility*

-`Customizable Bootstrap Stylus` does not work with Meteor 1.2+.
-I'm busy figuring out how to fix this package, but it may not be usable with Meteor 1.2+ until late October.
-If you want to contribute, all of my current work is on the meteor14 branch.
+Regrettably `Customizable Bootstrap Stylus` does not work with Meteor 1.2+

+# For Meteor < 1.2

 Customizable Bootstrap Stylus for Meteor
 ========================================